Home Traffic MonetizationMistakes 12 Website Monetization Mistakes, and How to Avoid Them

 We divided our checklist into two parts.
 The first one will cover major advertising mistakes (the way you get and place ad formats on the web pages).
 The second part is all about non-direct factors that can badly affect a website’s profitability.

-12 critical website monetization mistakes
+12 website monetization mistakes

 1. Too many ads on a single page scare off your target audience